[Roadmap updated on July 1st, 2021.]

 A: Our top priority since launch has been to fix bugs in Cyberpunk 2077.
-We have already released three hotfixes which have improved the game, but these are just the beginning.
+We have already released two bigger patches and a couple of smaller hotfixes which have improved the game, and we’re not done yet.

 Q: What are you going to do going forward to fix Cyberpunk 2077?

 A: We are focused on fixing the bugs and crashes players are experiencing across every platform.
 You can expect more in the way of patches — both small and large — to be released regularly.
-The first update will drop in the next 10 days, and it will be followed by a larger, more significant update, in the weeks after.
 Our plans for supporting Cyberpunk 2077 in the long-term are unchanged, and we will continue to introduce updates and patches to give all players across all consoles and PCs a better experience with the game.

 Q: You have said there would be free DLC for the game in ‘early 2021’, will this be impacted by improvements?

 A: We’re still planning on releasing free DLC for the game, just like with The Witcher 3.
 However, we have decided that our priority is working on the most important fixes and updates.
 We will be releasing free DLC afterwards — we’ll have more to say about that in the coming months.

 Q: When can we expect the next-gen update for Cyberpunk 2077?

 A: We are planning to release the free, next-gen update for Cyberpunk 2077 this year.
 We’re aiming for the second half of the year and we’ll reveal more when we have more to share.

 Q: Are you making the team crunch to work on the patches?

 A: The team is working to bring relevant fixes to the game without any obligatory overtime.
 Avoiding crunch on all of our future projects is one of our top priorities.